MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 The above line should show `active (running)`, if it does then just press `q` and then exit the server, give it a day or so to finish bootstrapping.

-- Note you can also monitor the system output with the following:

-- Run: `sudo journalctl -u avalanchego -f`

-- This line enables to to read the system output and see when bootstrapping is nearly finished.

-- Press `Ctrl + c` when you wish to stop reading node output.
+- Note you can also monitor the system output with the following: Run `sudo journalctl -u avalanchego -f`.
+Press `Ctrl + c` when you wish to stop reading node output.

-## Next day tasks (Or after bootstrappoing is complete which takes about 24 hours AFAIK) Very important!:
+## Next day tasks (After bootstrappoing is complete) Very important!:

 ### Step 1: Check that bootstrapping is complete.